I’m officially divorced.

 I can say now that I'm fiercely proud of what I’ve achieved on my own and feel very excited about the future.
 Through hard work have rebuilt a life I love as a person in my own right, and as a very proud mum.
-I'm also proud that I still have a good relationship with my ex-husband where we put our teenager first.

 It's possible, even though for years, I didn't think it would be.